Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXX
 ```

-Peer `C` observes the orderings of Peer `A` and `B` (after propagation of beliefs).
+Peer `C` observes the orderings of peer `A` and `B` (after propagation of beliefs).
 It sees two conflicting proposals, but because Peer `B` has the higher stake it takes this ordering first.
 It then appends the other Block it has observed:

 ```
 Peer A: (stake 20) ordering = XXXXY